By EWN • 07 September 2021 • 9:42

 Businesses everywhere took a hit due to COVID-19, but the self-employed was a sector with many struggles.
 Many of them weren’t able to pay for their basic living expenses.
 About 25% of those in the UK identified as self-employed got some relief through deferred home loans.
 It helped them keep their homes while trying to ride out the pandemic and get income coming in again.

-About due to COVID-19 too.
+About 33% of self-employed in the UK had an increase in their unsecured loans due to COVID-19 too.
 They may have used credit cards to pay for food and other basic items.
 They may have allocated lines of credit to help keep the business from going under.
 No one knew when this all started how long it would take to recover.
 Many of them were doing all they could to make sure they didn’t have to end their business.

 For others, barely keeping their heads above water put more stress on them.
 They saw increased late fees, overdraft fees at the bank, and even higher interest when they took out new loans.
 Not being able to pay the money back due to a drop in income wasn’t something they had anticipated.
 Making the minimum payment keeps the debt high because you are merely paying the interest but the principle isn’t going down by much.